Piqua Shawnee Tribe: Organization

 The Piqua Shawnee Tribe is listed on the website of the National Congress of American Indians (NCAI) as a state-recognized tribe in Alabama.
 They are a member of NCAI.

 The Piqua Shawnee Tribe incorporated as a nonprofit organization in Oxford, Alabama in 2025.

 History

 Alabama began a process for state-recognition of tribes in 1984.
 Requests for recognition go through the Alabama Indian Affairs Commission.
 The Piqua Shawnee Tribe was granted state recognition on July 10, 2001.
 It is among nine state-recognized tribes granted recognition in Alabama.
-The Shawnee Tribe, the Absentee Shawnee Tribe of Indians, the Eastern Band of Cherokee Indians, and some other federally recognized American Indian tribes regard the Piqua Shawnee Tribe as a fraudulent organization.
+The Shawnee Tribe, the Absentee Shawnee Tribe of Indians, the Eastern Band of Cherokee Indians, and some other federally recognized American Indian tribes regard the Piqua Shawnee Tribe as a fraudulent tribe.